 How a proxy servers works?

-- An internal user contacts the proxy server using a TCP/IP application, such as HTTP and Telnet.
+- An interior user communicates to the proxy server using a TCP/IP application, such as HTTP and Telnet.

-- The proxy server asks the user about the remote host with which the user wants to set up a connection for actual communication (i.e. its domain name or IP address, etc.).
+- The proxy server asks the user about the remote host with which the user required to establish a link for the communication (i.e. its IP address or domain name, etc.).
 It also asks the user ID and password required to access the services of the proxy server.

 - Then the user provides this information to the application gateway.

-- The proxy server now accesses the remote host on behalf of the user and passes the packets of the user to the remote host.
+- Now the remote host is accessed by the proxy server on behalf of the user and transfers the packets of the user to the remote host.

-Proxy servers are generally more secure than packet filters.
+Proxy servers are highly secured as compared to packet filters.
 Its reason is that here we simply detect whether a user is allowed to work with a TCP/IP application or not instead of examining every packet against several rules.
 The demerit of a proxy server is the overhead regarding the number of connections.

 Key Differences Between VPN and Proxy